 A. “…Do not be conformed to the pattern of this present world…”

 B. Take an electric wire for an example.
-Its insulation prevents the wire from coming into contact with external conditions and create a short circuit.
+Its insulation prevents the wire from coming into contact with external conditions and creating a short circuit.

-C. The world continuously press Christians to conform to its own value system.
-Our will power and the grace of God is the insulation that shields us.
+C. The world continuously presses Christians to conform to its own value system.
+Our will and the grace of God are the insulation that shields us.

 A. “…but be transformed by the renewing of your mind…”